Blog

 RSS Widget settings

-(WordPress RSS Widget settings)
+(RSS Widget settings)

 To learn more about using RSS feeds in WordPress, see this tutorial:

-Useful Info
+Info

 WordPress Tag Cloud Widget

-(Tag Cloud Widget)
+(WordPress Tag Cloud Widget)

-Tag Cloud Widget settings
+WordPress Tag Cloud Widget settings

-(WordPress Tag Cloud Widget settings)
+(Tag Cloud Widget settings)

-Your Tag cloud will now display on your sidebar navigation area …
+Your Tag cloud will now display on your sidebar …

-Tag Cloud widget set to display tags
+Tag Cloud widget displaying post tags

-(Tag cloud set to display WordPress tags)
+(Tag Cloud widget set to display WordPress post tags)

-Tag cloud displaying WordPress categories
+Tag cloud set to display WordPress post categories

 (Tag cloud displaying post categories)